AlexEkenUMA/Sudoku-Resolver-Backtracking/README.md

 # Sudoku Resolver using Backtracking Algorithm
-This algorithm shows all posible solutions to a sudoku given an input.
+This resolver shows all posible solutions to a sudoku given an input using backtracking.

 ### To add an input
 You can do it by changing the parameter of the sudoku object created in the main function of TableroSudoku class.